-According to the Bureau of Labor Statistics, employment of commercial and industrial designers is expected to grow nine percent in the 10-year period leading up to 2018, as fast as the average for all occupations.
+According to the Bureau of Labor Statistics, employment of commercial and industrial designers is expected to grow 4 percent in the 10-year period leading up to 2026.
 Employment growth will arise from an increase in consumer and business demand for new or upgraded products.
 Typical mechanical design titles include:

 - CAD operator

+- Design engineer

-- Product designer
+- Field technician

 - Industrial designer

+Product designer

 - Mechanical designer

-- Design engineer

-- Field technician

 - Research and development technician